 Nidhi is a Clinical Research Coordinator at the lab.
 She currently leads the BREATHE (Better Health Through Evidence-Based Smoking Cessation in Indigenous Communities) and the BRAVE (Bariatric surgery for the Reduction of cArdioVascular Events) clinical trials.
 She has extensive experience in managing multiple multi-center, investigator-initiated, and drug-based randomized controlled clinical trials (RCTs).
 Her expertise encompasses the full trial lifecycle, including protocol development, regulatory submissions, site initiation, patient recruitment, data collection, monitoring, and final study reporting.

-Brianna joined UOHI as a clinical research assistant in 2023 after graduating with her BSc (Hons) in Life Sciences at Queen's University.
+Brianna is a Clinical Research Coordinator at UOHI.
+She joined the team after graduating with her BSc (Hons) in Life Sciences at Queen's University.
 She contributes to several projects within the team, including our HTN THM study, the PURE study, and the ASAP trial.
 She is also currently pursuing her MSc in Health Sciences at Carleton University.
 Brianna is passionate about advancing patient-centered care and clinical practice through innovative research.
-She has taken over coordinating the PURE study.

 Sophie is a Research Coordinator for the INITIATE Study.
 She joined the Heart Institute in 2022 after graduating from Carleton University.
 She contributes to research on smoking cessation.
 Sophie is passionate about patient care and accessibility